GalPerelman/wds-aro/MATLAB/README.md

 # wds-aro
 Adjustable Robust Optimal Operation of Water Distribution Systems

-This is a MATLAB version of the ARO-WDS
+This is a MATLAB version of the ARO-WDS.<br>
-It is not completed and several problems were obtained Use on your own responsibility
+It is not completed and several problems were obtained.<br>
+Use on your own responsibility

 RSOME ([Chen, Sim, and Xiong.
 2020](https://pubsonline.informs.org/doi/abs/10.1287/mnsc.2020.3603)) is a matlab toolkit for Robust Optimization<br>